 As long as I can remember, I wanted to be a published author.
 My professional life never really aligned with this dream, however.
 In 2007, I returned to college to pursue a BA in English.
-I was a stay-at-home mom to two kids and losing my mind to PBS and ABCs.
+I was a stay-at-home mom to two young children and losing my mind to PBS and ABCs.
 I needed a life again.

-In the Fall of 2010–what was supposed to be my last semester–I rearranged my schedule entirely at the last minute.
-I was inspired by a series of conversations I had with an old friend from high school and recognized finally what was missing from my life: creative pursuits.
+In the Fall of 2010–what was supposed to be my last semester at UCONN–I made a last minute overhaul of my schedule.
+Inspired by a series of conversations I had with an old friend from high school, I recognized finally what was missing from my life: creative pursuits.

 That semester, I signed up for Shakespeare I, Medieval Literature, Creative Writing, and, for fun, Math for Business & Economics Majors.
 It turned out to be exactly what I needed.
 Well, minus the math course (though I did finally learned how to calculate compounded interest that semester, too).

-It was through Doug Anderson’s guidance in Creative Writing that I sharpened the tools that had been lying in wait in my box all along.
-It was because of him that I decided to take matters into my own hands and publish myself.
-It was time.
+It was through Doug Anderson’s guidance in Creative Writing that I sharpened the tools that had been lying in wait all along.
+Because of him, I decided to take matters into my own hands and publish myself.
+It was long overdue.
 And then, Poet in the Pantry was born.

 It started with poetry, just like it sounds.
-A little local events were mixed in.
-But the pull toward food–and its ability to center me–couldn’t be denied, and by December 2010, Poet in the Pantry was transformed into the food blog you see today.
+Local events were mixed in.
+But the pull toward food–and its ability to center me–couldn’t be denied, and by December 2010, Poet in the Pantry was transformed into the blog you see today.

-Since that time, there have been so many opportunities I’ve been afforded that have been life-changing.
+Since that time, there have been so many incredible opportunities I’ve been afforded that have been life-changing.
 I’ve been lucky enough to work with Sabra, Jones Dairy Farm, Gourmet Garden, and more, developing recipes for products I already love and use.
-I took a knife skills class at the Culinary Institute of America.
+I participated in a knife skills class at the Culinary Institute of America.
 I ate my way through South Beach, Florida.
 I spent a few nights in Mexico City.
-I never would have envisioned this.
+I never would have envisioned my life could be this.